andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ### Horizontal Decorators — same interface + new methods

 A **horizontal decorator** also implements the base interface, but *adds* methods that are not part of it.
-This is exactly how `java.io` is designed:
+This is exactly how the `Reader` interface of `java.io` package is designed:

 ```java
 // BufferedReader IS-A Reader (vertical) AND adds readLine() (horizontal)